 In this case the exact opposite is being played out.

 The content of George Floyd’s character is being ignored because of the color of his skin.

 Meanwhile, gutless accommodating purveyors of a false gospel are taking a knee before the image of Floyd and repenting for their white privilege while supporting a narrative based on a lie that black people are being genocidally murdered by police every day.
 They are not.
 Police are being killed by criminals far more than the other way around.
-Last year 147 police officers were feloniously killed in the line of duty as compared with 9 unarmed blacks and 20 unarmed whites who were shot and killed by police.
+Last year 147 police officers were killed in the line of duty as compared with 9 unarmed blacks and 20 unarmed whites who were shot and killed by police.
 The true gospel says truth matters.

 Let no one deceive you with empty words, for because of these things the wrath of God comes upon the sons of disobedience.
 Therefore do not be partakers with them.
 Eph 5:6

-The first indication that you are dealing with an accomodating false gospel is a leader who caters to people’s feelings and accommodates falsehood for fear of offending someone and losing financial support.
+The first indication that you dealing with an accomodating false gospel is a leader who caters to people’s feelings and accommodates falsehood for fear of offending someone and losing financial support.